 In a way, Car Talk did the same thing, forming a community of listeners spread throughout North America, perhaps even farther (I remember one caller from Australia).
 And isn’t that what life is about–relationships, community, shared memory–the narrative of existence?
 Death may be necessary because it provides a frame for life, a structure for the narrative.
 Ritual provides a frame for death, which is why, in one sense, NPR put a tribute together for Tom with Ray as narrator.
 Then they replayed it in ritual fashion over the weekend.
 It was good that they did that, just as it was good to run the In Memoriam section in the college magazine.

 I suppose in the end all of this is about motivation.
-Motivation and appreciation.
+And appreciation.
 I am motivated to reach out to people before they die, before I die, and appreciate them for being part of my community.
-But why not do the same for others, for people who are not in my community but who are nevertheless human beings worthy of respect and love?
+But why not do the same for others, for people who are not in my community but who are nevertheless human beings worthy of respect?
 Tom and Ray have given us a shibboleth for doing so, a secret password to recognize each other, one that they used at the end of each show: “Don’t drive like my brother!”
 That’s how you knew Car Talk was over.

 And I don’t even have a car!

-Haven’t had enough?
-Go to http://about.me/brancatellirobert or amazon.com/-/e/B001KHRH5I for the Mercury trilogy.
 Photos courtesy of Car Talk.
 Note to Self: Do not eat canned beets with expiration date of December 2013.
-Anymore…
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.